- Dr Emma Davidson

-- How are you?
-Young People's Narratives on Support in Their Everyday Lives, ‘Societies in Transition: Progressive or Regression?: British Sociological Association International Conference, Glasgow Caledonian University 15-17 April 2015.
+- ‘How are you?
+Young People's Narratives on Support in Their Everyday Lives’, 15-17 April 2015 ‘Societies in Transition: Progressive or Regression?: British Sociological Association International Conference, Glasgow Caledonian University.

-- Researching sensitive topics (with Fiona Morrison), Centre for the Study of Childhood and Youth: Celebrating Childhood Diversity, 9-11 July 2012.
+- (symposium co-organiser) ‘Researching sensitive topics’, 9-11 July 2012, Centre for the Study of Childhood and Youth 4th Annual Conference: Celebrating Childhood Diversity, University of Sheffield.

 Topics interested in supervising

 I can act as a supervisor or in an informal mentoring role on projects concerning community life and everyday social interactions; civic society; youth transitions, class and inequality; youth work; public libraries; as well as students with interests in particular methodologies, including qualitative policy evaluation; qualitative data analysis; secondary qualitative data; and longitudinal qualitative methods.